xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures27.md

 Overall, this made update and remove operations in non-unique hash indexes slow if the index contained many duplicate values.

-This has been changed in ArangoDB 2.7 so that non-unique hash indexes now also provide update and remove operations with an amortized complexity of O(1), even if there are many duplicates.
+This has been changed in AvocadoDB 2.7 so that non-unique hash indexes now also provide update and remove operations with an amortized complexity of O(1), even if there are many duplicates.